 What Is Emotional Baggage?

-Simply put, emotional baggage is a combination of insecurities and inhibitions emerging from our life experience.
-The triggers for it can be our upbringing, family history, traumatic or stressful experiences in past personal relationships involving romantic partners, friends or even co-workers.
+Before we get into the intricacies of how painful memories of the past can shape your present and future, let’s take a moment to get the basics right.
+So, what is emotional baggage?
+Simply put, it is a combination of insecurities and inhibitions emerging from our past experiences.
+The triggers for it can be our upbringing, family history, or stressful or traumatic events in past personal relationships involving romantic partners, friends, or even coworkers.

-It is this motional baggage psychology which makes it hard for us to trust others and sometimes ourselves too, rendering us unsure and indecisive in our relationships.
+When something causes us deep pain, it can trigger our fight or flight response, and our defense mechanism forever alters our emotional habits in the process.
+That’s what the emotional baggage psychology boils down to, making it hard for us to trust others and sometimes ourselves too, rendering us unsure and indecisive in our relationships.

 Related Reading: Is Your Jealous Boyfriend Being Possessive And Controlling?